AMID Logo

 Ship boxes by cubic meter

-• With LCL shipping, you may save on domestic cargo transportation.
-With LCL, you can self-deliver your cargo that is packed into shipping boxes, crates, or pallets to an ocean freight carrier's terminal (CFS).
-All your shipping stuff may easily fit into a rented truck or even in your own pickup truck.
-In this case, you will eliminate all the expenses related to cargo delivery to the CFS.
-The cargo transportation costs within the United States are pretty high.
-Sometimes, if you order a pickup in your international shipping, the cost of your cargo delivery to a CFS may even exceed the price of the ocean freight in your total shipping cost.
+• With LCL, you may save on U.S. domestic transportation.
+You can self-deliver your load to a sea carrier's terminal (CFS).
+All your stuff may easily fit into a rented truck.
+In this case, you eliminate all the expenses related to delivery to the CFS.
+The costs of cargo transportation within the United States are relatively high.
+Suppose you order a pickup for further transit abroad.
+In that case, the cost of delivery to a CFS may even exceed the price of the ocean freight in your total international shipping cost.

 Length - 39'5" = 12 meters